TKprinz/Whack-a-Mole/README.md

-# Whack A Mole - game made with Angular.
+# Whack A Mole - game
+Made with Angular.